-A pre-application will be accepted at all times from a household that claims the Displaced preference or a Homeless preference referral from the Metropolitan Homelessness Commission, provided they meet the criteria for the preference claimed.
+A paper pre-application form will be accepted at all times from a household that claims the Displaced preference or a Homeless preference referral from the Metropolitan Homelessness Commission, provided they meet the criteria for the preference claimed.
 Displaced applications will be available at the Rental Assistance office at 620 Dew St.; Nashville, TN 37206 during normal business hours.